erikgrinaker/toydb/docs/architecture/raft.md

 * `Request::Write("key=value")` → `Response::Write("ok")`
 * `Request::Read("key")` → `Response::Read("value")`

-The fundamental difference between write and read requests are that write requests are replicated through Raft and executed on all nodes, while read requests are only executed on the leader without being appended to the log.
+The fundamental difference between read and write requests are that write requests are replicated through Raft and executed on all nodes, while read requests are only executed on the leader without being appended to the log.
 It would be possible to execute reads on followers too, for load balancing, but these reads would be eventually consistent and thus violate linearizability, so toyDB only executes reads on the leader.

-If a request is submitted to a follower, it will be forwarded to the leader and the response forwarded back to the client (distinguished by the sender/recipient node ID -- a client always uses the local node ID):
+If a request is submitted to a follower, it will be forwarded to the leader and the response forwarded back to the client (distinguished by the sender/recipient node ID -- a local client always uses the local node ID):

 https://github.com/erikgrinaker/toydb/blob/8782c2b05f11333c1586ef248f1a13dc1c8dec4a/src/raft/node.rs#L451-L474

 For simplicity, we cancel the request with `Error::Abort` if a request is submitted to a candidate, and similarly if a follower changes its role to candidate or discovers a new leader.
-We could have held on to these and redirected them to a new leader, but the client may as well retry.
+We could have held on to these and redirected them to a new leader, but we keep it simple and ask the client to retry.

-We'll look at the actual write/read request processing next.
+We'll look at the actual read and write request processing next.

 ## Write Replication and Application

 When the leader receives a write request, it proposes the command for replication to followers.
-It keeps track of the in-flight write and its assigned log index in `writes`, such that it can respond to the client with the command result once it has been committed and applied.
+It keeps track of the in-flight write and its log entry index in `writes`, such that it can respond to the client with the command result once the entry has been committed and applied.

 https://github.com/erikgrinaker/toydb/blob/8782c2b05f11333c1586ef248f1a13dc1c8dec4a/src/raft/node.rs#L895-L904

-To propose the command, the leader appends it to its log and eagerly sends a `Message::Append` to each follower to replicate it to their logs:
+To propose the command, the leader appends it to its log and sends a `Message::Append` to each follower to replicate it to their logs:

 https://github.com/erikgrinaker/toydb/blob/8782c2b05f11333c1586ef248f1a13dc1c8dec4a/src/raft/node.rs#L966-L980